THE GRACE OF JESUS CHRIST

 (Illustration) It’s said that Scotland’s great evangelist John Knox experienced a terrible nightmare during his last fleeting hours on Earth.
 When he awoke he explained how Satan tempted him to believe that his lifetime of faithful ministry had merited spending eternity in Heaven.
 But I love how John Knox reacted.
 With a multiplied faith from his deathbed, he exclaimed: “But blessed be God who enabled me to beat down and quench the fiery dart . . . [it’s] by the ‘grace of God’ [that] I am what I am.’”

 There’s tremendous mystery in the plan of redemption.
-We don’t fully understand how our salvation was determined, but we are certain how salvation was not determined.
+We don’t fully understand how our salvation was determined; but we are certain how salvation was not determined.
 It didn’t originate from our worthless works.
-Christ’s free and generous grace brought our salvation.
-And that means it comes wholly apart from our labors.
+Christ’s free and generous grace brought our salvation, and we cannot add anything to improve it; it comes wholly from the Lord.

 (Transition) Third, Christ’s grace is sovereign.